scmschmidt/trento_checks_for_supportconfig/README.md

 # Which Gatherer Will Work?

-For a check to work, the called gatherer must work with the confinements of the container. basically we have to hurdles:
+For a check to work, the called gatherer must work with the confinements of the container. basically we have two hurdles:

 1. The data must part of the supportconfig or the project must be extended to consume more input data.
 2. The gatherer must retrieve the data in the ways the programmer has intended it.